fastly/fastly-ruby/SECURITY.md

 ## Security advisories

 Remediation of security vulnerabilities is prioritized by the project team.
 The project team endeavors to coordinate remediation with third-party stakeholders, and is committed to transparency in the disclosure process.
-The team announces security issues via [GitHub](https://github.com/fastly/fastly-php/releases) on a best-effort basis.
-Vulnerabilities related to PHP itself are published in the [PHP Security Advisories Database](https://github.com/FriendsOfPHP/security-advisories).
+The team announces security issues via [GitHub](https://github.com/fastly/fastly-ruby/releases) on a best-effort basis.
+Vulnerabilities related to Ruby itself are published at [Ruby Security](https://www.ruby-lang.org/en/security/).

 Note that communications related to security issues in Fastly-maintained OSS as described here are distinct from [Fastly Security Advisories](https://www.fastly.com/security-advisories).